ShowHsiang/PC-Raspberry-Pi-network-layer-development-in-IoT-systems/README.md

 Sometimes the manufacturer supplied router, signal expander or mesh is not customisable enough.
 So if you don't want to set up a manufacturer-supplied network device as a gateway in your IoT system, you can choose to develop a Raspberry Pi.

-You can connect both Ethernet and WiFi to the Raspberry Pi, or if you have a USB expansion antenna that fits the Raspberry Pi you can wirelessly connect the Raspberry Pi to your LAN and WiFi at the same time, and then your Raspberry Pi can act as a gateway in the system, managing the IoT network and forwarding the traffic from the WiFi to the LAN (more like a forwarding and control centre in the network than an access point).
+You can connect both Ethernet and WiFi to the Raspberry Pi, or if you have a USB expansion antenna that fits the Raspberry Pi you can wirelessly connect the Raspberry Pi to your LAN and WiFi at the same time, and then your Raspberry Pi can act as a gateway in the system.

+If the Raspberry Pi is configured as a gateway rather than a wireless access point, then your other devices (e.g., smart home devices, computers, etc.) should connect directly to your local area network (LAN) router.
+The Raspberry Pi serves primarily as a network traffic forwarder and Network Address Translation (NAT) in this configuration, rather than providing a direct wireless network connection.

 **Configuring the wireless network**